 The Price of Glory

-Despite his monumental achievement, Gagarin carried the emotional burden of separation.
+However despite his monumental achievement, Gagarin carried the emotional burden of separation.

 Celine: Did fear ever cross your mind about not making it back?